Andyyym/CS-GO-Market-API/README.md

-## CSGO Item API
+## Getting Started

 This API allows clients to search for items on the Steam market by item name and currency.
-The results include the item's name, price in the specified currency, number of listings, an image, and a link to the item on Steam.
+It uses the Steam Community Market API to fetch data, and it also includes a caching mechanism and rate-limiting to improve performance and prevent abuse.

 ## Endpoint
 ```
 GET /csgo-item/:itemName
 ```

-## Query Parameters
+## Parameters

-- `itemName:` The name of the item to search for.
+- ``itemName`` (required) - The name of the item to search for.
-- `currency (optional):` The currency to use for the price.
-Defaults to USD.
+- ``currency`` (optional) - The currency in which to return the prices. defaults to USD

-## Responses

-Success

-Status: 200 OK

-The response will be a JSON object containing an array of items that match the search criteria.
-Each item includes:

-- `Name:` The name of the item.
-- `[currency]:` The price of the item in the specified currency.
-- `Listings:` The number of listings for the item on Steam.
-- `BuffURL:` A link to the item on Steam.
-- `Image:` A link to the image of the item.

-Error

-Status: 400 Bad Request

-If the request is invalid, the API will return a JSON object with an error field containing a description of the error.

-## Example
+## Example Request
 ```
 GET /csgo-item/AK-47
 ```